SysKitTeam/docs-point/storage-management/storage-reports.md

 * **Storage Limit**; shows the storage limit for the workspace
 * **Storage Warning Level**; shows the storage level at which you are warned that you are approaching the limit

-**Clicking on a workspace** opens the Site Storage Metrics report for that specific workspace.
+**Clicking on a workspace** enables the Run Report button.
+Click it to generate the Site Storage Metrics report for that specific workspace.

 ### Report Data